 EXAMPLE 7.1.
 The following

-is a past President of the United States.

-is a form in which the box is the blank in which we are supposed to enter a
+is a form in which the box is the blank in which we are supposed to enter a noun.

-noun.

-instruction nonsense sentence TRUE FALSE

-- 2. The instruction to enter some given noun in the blank of a form may result in: - nonsense, that is words that say nothing about the real world.
+instruction nonsense sentence 2.
+The instruction to enter some given noun in the blank of a form may result in:

+• nonsense, that is words that say nothing about the real world.